Khujand Airport

 Khujand International Airport (IATA: LBD, ICAO: UTDL) is an airport serving Khujand, the second-largest city in Tajikistan.
 Khujand was formerly known as Leninabad (during the Soviet era); hence the IATA code LBD.
-It is located out of the city, in the nearby town of Chkalovsk.
+It is located out of the city, in the nearby town of Buston.

 Facilities

 The airport resides at an elevation of 442 m above mean sea level.
 It has one runway designated 08/26 with an asphalt surface measuring 3,200 x 50 m.